erodcodes/No-Distractions/README.md

 Upon running the prgoram, the user will be prompted to select 1 or 2.

-Selecting one will block all of the websites located in the blocked_sites list in the code.
+Selecting 1 will block all of the websites located in the blocked_sites list in the code.
 - This will cause the broswer to restart in order to fully flush the cache.

 Selecting 2 will unblock all websites